overhangio/tutor/docs/local.rst

     tutor local createuser --staff --superuser yourusername user@email.com

-You will asked to set the user password interactively.
+You will be asked to set the user password interactively.

 .. _democourse: